jenciso/newblog/content/blog/create-a-lab-environment-with-virtualbox/index.md

 VBoxManage createvm --name $VM --ostype RedHat_64 --register
 ```

-Now, we need to associate the natnetwork created previously with the nic1 interface
+Now, we need to associate the `natnetwork` created previously with the `nic1` interface

 ```shell
 VBoxManage modifyvm $VM --nic1 natnetwork --nat-network1 natnet
 ```

 Create another nic2 type `Host-Only Adapter`

 ```shell
 VBoxManage modifyvm $VM --nic2 hostonly --hostonlyadapter2 vboxnet0
 ```

-If you want to increase the CPU and Memory, here is a good opportunity
+If you want to increase the CPU and Memory, this moment is good to do that

 ```shell
 VBoxManage modifyvm $VM --cpus 2 --memory 512
 ```

-The VM will need a storage, then create a dynamic disk with 10GB and a SATA Controller to attach the disk at the sequence
+The VM will need a storage, then create a dynamic disk with 10GB and a SATA Controller to attach it

 ```shell
 VBoxManage createhd --filename ~/VirtualBox\ VMs/$VM/$VM.vdi --size 10240